oardi/leaflet-typescript-template/README.md

 # Leaflet Typescript Template

-Simple setup of Leaflet using Typescript and Vite.
+Fast and light setup to get you started with Leaflet v1.9 with Typescript and Vite.

 ### Install packages